timolinn/the-year-of-the-rustacean/README.md

 Feel free to use as your refresher for certain rust concepts that can be hard to grasp.
 This is my first low level programming language, it hasn't been easy plus Rust is a really different animal.
 This short summary is heavily influenced by the Rust Book and Chris Krycho's [podcast](https://newrustacean.com).

-> If you find anything wrong, typos, bugs and what not, I'd be glad to to receive your pull request 😃.
+> If you find anything wrong, typos, bugs and what not, I'd be glad to to receive your pull request.

+Also, remember to *star* this repo if you found it any useful 😃.

 ## Borrowing and References in Rust